Aquarium is the first organization to benefit from new COVID-19 Emergency Loan Fund created to assist California-based nonprofits

 The Aquarium of the Bay is a public aquarium located on the historic San Francisco waterfront at Pier 39.
 It features more than 24,000 marine animals and focuses on educating and inspiring climate resilience and global ocean conservation.
-A Smithsonian Affiliate, the aquarium has existed for 30 years and serves millions.
+A Smithsonian Affiliate, the aquarium has existed for over 20 years and serves millions.

 Effective midnight on March 17th, the aquarium—along with other businesses and organizations in San Francisco—closed to the public as a necessary response to combat the COVID-19 pandemic.
 With ticket sales as their primary revenue source, the aquarium had to react quickly to preserve the animals and their unique habitats.
 Faced with this unprecedented situation, the Aquarium of the Bay approached Clearinghouse CDFI for financial assistance.

 “We approved, processed, and underwrote the loan in under 2 weeks—a record for our company,” said Douglas Bystry, President and CEO of Clearinghouse CDFI.
 “We specifically launched the Clearinghouse CDFI COVID-19 Emergency Loan Fund to help organizations like the Aquarium of the Bay weather these uncertain times until it can reopen to the public.”